quasilyte/KTemplate/_docs/ktemplate_idioms.md

 # KTemplate idioms

-## Twig-like inheritance
+## Twig-like template inheritance

-There is no distincs `extends`/`block` in KTemplate, but this functionallity can be achieved by `include` alone.
+There are no distincs `extends`/`block` tags in KTemplate, but this functionallity can be achieved by `include` alone.

 Let's take the Twig example and rewrite it accordingly.